DobbyH/auto-complete/README.md

 # auto-complete
-Programming for auto completing words.
+A program for auto completing words.
 Witten in C, using a Tries Tree data structure.